How to deduct car expenses as a business owner in Canada

 If you are a business owner who uses a vehicle for work, you may be eligible to claim car-related expenses and reduce your taxable income.
-Here’s what you need to know to get the most out of this deduction while staying compliant with Canadian tax regulations.
+Here’s what you need to know to get the most out of this deduction while staying on the good side of the CRA.

 What to Track